discretize/discretize-guides/builds/necromancer/condi-harbinger/index.md

 - Keep in mind that skills that inflict Bleeding over Torment have a slightly lower priority on the Quickness build due to being significantly below Bleeding Duration cap.
 - Use <Skill name="Deathly Swarm"/> and <Skill name="Harbinger Shroud"/> (triggering <Trait name="Plague Sending"/>) to transfer Conditions you get from <Skill name="Blood is Power"/> and <Skill name="Plaguelands"/> to the boss.
 - Use all 3 Elixirs off-cooldown to keep up Blight.
 They have the same cooldown.
 Use <Skill name="Elixir of Promise"/> last to ensure you are using it at above the Blight threshold doubling the duration of the <Condition name="Poisoned"/> it applies.
 - Try to stay on Pistol as much as possible.
-Only swap to Scepter before going into <Skill name="Harbinger Shroud"/> to use <Skill name="Devouring Darkness"/> and <Skill name="Grasping Dead"/>.
-Use them again after exiting <Skill name="Harbinger Shroud"/> before swapping back to Pistol.
+Ideally you will never use a single auto-attack on Scepter.
+It is just for using <Skill name="Devouring Darkness"/> and <Skill name="Grasping Dead"/> before and after <Skill name="Harbinger Shroud"/>.
 - Fill any remaining gaps in the loops with Pistol auto-attacks.
 - <Skill name="Blood is Power"/> will recharge more often than you enter <Skill name="Harbinger Shroud"/>.
 Use extra charges in combination with <Skill name="Deathly Swarm"/>.
 Otherwise use <Skill name="Deathly Swarm"/> for <Skill name="Plaguelands"/> when it comes off-cooldown

-Precast:
-1. <Skill name="Elixir of Risk"/>
-2. <Skill name="Elixir of Anguish"/>
+Precast (at singularity):
+- Use as many Elixirs as possible to stack boons for yourself (and allies when running <Trait id="2220"/>).
+- You can also use <Skill name="Harbinger Shroud"/> to pre-stack more <Bonn name="Quickness"/> when running <Trait name="Deathly Haste"/>.

+Rotation:

+After the Opener and your first Shroud Rotation is done, the loop will be:
+1. Pistol Rotation
+2. Weapon Swap
-3. <Skill name="Elixir of Promise"/>
+3. <Skill name="Devouring Darkness"/>
+4. <Skill name="Grasping Dead"/>
+5. <Skill name="Blood is Power"/>
+6. <Skill name="Harbinger Shroud"/>
+7. Shroud Rotation
+8. <Skill name="Devouring Darkness"/>
+9. <Skill name="Grasping Dead"/>
+10. Weapon Swap
+11. Pistol Rotation
+12. <Skill name="Blood is Power"/>
+13. <Skill name="Harbinger Shroud"/>
+14. Shroud Rotation

 Opener:
 1. <Skill name="Plaguelands"/>